 Roxanne Stevenson was named Executive Director of The Martin House Children’s Advocacy Center in October 2011.
 She is responsible for the oversight, coordination, and direction of the day-to-day administrative operations, provides public education and community awareness presentations regarding child abuse issues and the purpose of the CAC, and develops fundraising and program expansion initiatives.
 Roxanne served in a variety of management roles for other non-profit organizations before joining the CAC, and received her Bachelor of Business Administration degree from LeTourneau University.
-In her spare time, Roxanne enjoys horseback riding, golfing, traveling, and spending as much time as possible with her five grandkids who call her "G-Roxy".
+In her spare time, Roxanne enjoys horseback riding, golfing, traveling, and spending as much time as possible with her husband and six grandchildren - who call her "G-Roxy".

 Kimberly LaraProgram Director/Bilingual Forensic Interviewer

 Kimberly Lara joined the staff of The Martin House Children’s Advocacy Center in February 2013 as a Forensic Interviewer and Family Advocate.
 She was promoted to Program Director in 2016 and continues to serve as the center's Bilingual Forensic Interviewer.
 Kimberly earned her Bachelor’s degree in Criminal Justice from the University of North Texas in Denton and graduated Cum Laude from Tarleton State University with a Master's degree in Criminal Justice.
 Kimberly wears many hats for The Martin House CAC assisting with grant and statistical reports, personnel and program management, and ensuring children and families affected by abuse have the support and resources they need throughout the case investigation and prosecution process.